jkapelner/smscampaigns/README.md

    npm run db:push
    npm run seed
    ```

+   Seed command will print default user credentials.

 5. **Start the development server:**
    ```bash
    npm run dev
    ```

    The API will be available at `http://localhost:3000`
+   You can test the endpoints using Postman or curl using the default api key in the x-api-key header.

 6. **Run tests:**
    ```bash